Steps to recreate your Wordpress site on Squarespace, transfer your domain, and maintain your site’s SEO.

 Squarespace is well-regarded for our search-optimized design, but it's important to understand that switching content management systems may cause your site's search ranking to dip, at least at first.
 This is true no matter what platform you choose or move between.

 Do I need to optimize my site for mobile?

 Yes.
 This text is optional on every plan and template, and you’re welcome to remove it and replace it with other content.

 Can I add code or CSS?

 Please note, adding code to your site is an advanced modification that falls outside of the scope of Squarespace support.
-To learn more, visit Custom Code FAQ.
+To learn more, visit Adding custom code to your site.

 Can someone rebuild my site on Squarespace for me?

-For more popular questions about moving to Squarespace, visit Starting with Squarespace FAQ.
+For more popular questions about moving to Squarespace, visit Getting started with your Squarespace website.